Heating Ventilation and Ductwork

 Combustion Chamber

-The combustion chamber is made from a variety of materials however aluminum is the most commonly employed.
-Cast iron was utilized in the past, but it’s a lot harder to work with.
-It is also heavier.
-It is also more susceptible to rust.
-Aluminum is lighter, less expensive and also disperses heat faster.
-It is also free of harmful substances such as mercury or lead making it a safer choice for your HVAC system.
+Aluminum is the most commonly used material used in the construction of combustion chambers.
+Cast iron was used in the past, but it’s harder to work with.
+It also weighs more.
+It is also more prone to rust.
+Aluminum is lighter, cheaper and dissipates the heat faster.
+It doesn’t contain contaminates such as lead or mercury which makes it safe to use in your HVAC system.

 Air Ducts